-Stretching along 1800km of coastline, Portugal is a tourist destination increasingly sought after by surfers from around the globe due to the numerous surf spots hidden in wild coves, beautiful beaches and tailored to all abilities.
+Stretching along 1800km of coastline, Portugal is a tourist destination increasingly sought after by surfers from around the globe.
+Boasting numerous surf spots hidden in wild coves and beautiful beaches, Portugal is a top surfing destination.

-The west coast of Portugal is a hub for surf spots, from Porto to Ericeira, or passing by the beaches of Peniche, you can rest assured that you’ll find some A-class waves.
-In the southern end of the country, especially Lagos which is one of the main cities for extreme sports in Portugal, a myriad of incredible reef breaks set in a breath-taking and “Instagramable” back drop are waiting for you.
+The west coast of Portugal is a hub for surf spots, from Porto to Ericeira, passing by the beaches of Peniche, you can be rest assured that you’ll find some world-class waves.
+In the southern end of the country, especially Lagos, there are a myriad of incredible reef breaks waiting for you.
 If you’re not sure whereabouts in the country to head, read on for inspiration and to find out our top 10 most awesome surf spots in Portugal!

 Praia de Carcavelos

-The next spot on our list, attached to the municipality of Cascais, is only a few minutes from the countries capital city Lisbon, the waves of Carcavelos are suitable for amateurs as well as more experienced surfers.
-It is said that this is where Portuguese surfing was born, in the clear water of an idyllic spot that, furthermore, annually hosts a qualifying round of the World Surf League.
-However, be warned, this beach is one of the busiest in the region so try to arrive early to avoid tussling for a wave.
+The next spot on our list, attached to the municipality of Cascais, is only a few minutes from the capital city of Lisbon.
+The waves of Carcavelos are suitable for amateurs as well as more experienced surfers.
+It is said that this is where Portuguese surfing was born, in the clear water of an idyllic spot that also annually hosts a qualifying round of the World Surf League.
+However, this beach is one of the busiest in the region so try to arrive early to avoid tussling for a wave.

 Praia do Amado

-Another gem of a surf spot found in the Algarve in Portugal is Praia do Amado, and despite its strong currents and occasionally brutal waves, this spot is still accessible to those new to surfing thanks to the easy access to Costa Vicentina where a variety surf schools will be waiting for you.
-This user-friendly spot offers loads of car parks and a dedicated infrastructure to make Amado beach perfectly equipped to ensure your stay is enjoyable.
+Another gem of a surf spot found in the Algarve in Portugal is Praia do Amado.
+Despite this destinations strong currents and occasionally brutal waves, this spot is still accessible to those new to surfing.
+This is thanks to the easy access to Costa Vicentina where a variety surf schools await you.
+This user-friendly spot offers loads of car parks and dedicated infrastructure.
+So, Amado beach is perfectly equipped to ensure your stay is enjoyable.

 Sagres is a town located in the Faro district in the far south-west of Portugal, a place mainly known for its scuba diving but is also home to a fun surf spot catered to all abilities.
-Fall in love with surfing at Praia do Ingrina which hosts a beautifully long rolling wave ideal for beginners, or, for the more seasoned surfer, Praia do Beliche boasts a left-hander with a bit of kick.
-Moreover, this area is also popular for the secluded beaches and caves while offering a rare opportunity to see dolphins and whales roaming free in their natural playground.
+Fall in love with surfing at Praia do Ingrina which boasts beautifully long rolling waves ideal for beginners.
+For the more seasoned surfer, Praia do Beliche boasts a left-hander with a bit of kick.
+This area is also popular for its secluded beaches and caves, offering a rare opportunity to see dolphins and whales in the wild.

 Paúl do Mar

-Situated in the district of Aveiro in the North region and Greater Porto sub-region, Espinho and Esmoriz have become very popular destinations for more seasoned surfers thanks to the endless supply of punchy waves, in fact, young hopefuls got to showcase the potential of this wave in the Projunior surf contest held last month.
-Espinho is fabled to be one of the most beautiful spots in the whole of the Porto area, and in addition to surfing, there’s plenty to discover on this 17-kilometre beach, whether it be walking to the Douro River estuary or (hopefully) getting lucky in the beach casino.
+Situated in the district of Aveiro in the Greater Porto sub-region, Espinho and Esmoriz have become very popular destinations for more seasoned surfers thanks to the endless supply of punchy waves.
+Espinho is fabled to be one of the most beautiful spots in the whole of the Porto area.
+In addition to surfing, there’s plenty to discover on this 17km beach, including having a leisurely walk to the Douro River Estuary.

-The small fishing village called Aljezur is a very popular area for surfers and travellers alike, with the long promenade of the Costa Vicentina Nature Park showcasing its cliffs and beautiful coastline, you’ll be hard-pressed to leave this magical place.
-Arrifana is lucky enough be home to a coast that has remained wild and free, away from tourists and the bustle of the city, it’s ideal for a care-free cruising session in the magnificent waves of the Algarve coast.
+The small fishing village of Aljezur is a very popular area for surfers and travellers alike.
+Boasting the beautiful Costa Vicentina Nature Park, showcasing its cliffs and beautiful coastline, you’ll be hard-pressed to leave this magical place.
+Arrifana is lucky enough be home to a coast that has remained wild and free, away from tourists and the bustle of the city.
+This destination is ideal for a care-free cruising session on the magnificent waves of the Algarve coast.

 Figueira da Foz

-The longest wave in the country can be tracked down along the central coast in Buarcos, a famous wave that peels perfectly over 200 meters, providing a dream canvas for any surfer and, equipped with a breath-taking view, Figueira da Foz is known as the best right in Europe by surfing enthusiasts.
-This beach break cooks up a mix of fast, hollow and tubular waves framed in a picturesque setting; these dream-like conditions are guaranteed to wet the appetite of surf lovers far and wide.
-If you catch a moment in-between surfs don’t forget to check out Praia do Cabedelo, only 10 minutes away from Figueira da Foz, this place will draw you in with its wild vegetation and calm beaches.
+The longest wave in the country can be tracked down along the central coast in Buarcos, a famous wave that peels perfectly over 200 metres.
+Figueira da Foz is known as the best right in Europe by surfing enthusiasts.
+This beach break cooks up a mix of fast, hollow and tubular waves framed in a picturesque setting.
+These dream-like conditions are guaranteed to wet the appetite of all surf lovers.
+When in the area, don’t forget to check out Praia do Cabedelo, only 10 minutes away from Figueira da Foz, this place will draw you in with its wild vegetation and calm beaches.